meleu/meleu/README.md

     - NodeJS
     - bash (a lot of bash)
     - and a bunch of other nerdy things

+- 📚 Topics I'm currently delving into:
+    - Ruby on Rails
+    - TDD
+    - Rust

 - 🧼 I like my code clean and maintainable.